Whiddon Down

 Whiddon Down is a hamlet within the parish of Drewsteignton in Devon.
+At the 2011 census, it had a population of 267.

 Location

 The hamlet lies on the old east–west A30 (London-Penzance) road, between Exeter and Okehampton at the cross-roads with the south–north route up to Bideford.
 The 'down' itself is a ridge of high farmland some 800 feet above sea level with commanding views.
 Recorded as Whyddon Doune in 1535 and as Whiddon Downe in 1661, it is named after its medieval landowners, the Whiddon family of nearby Chagford.